whallipop/whallipop.github.io/content/posts/InteracionOfColor/index.md

 ## `TabParent` -> `TabFrame` -> `ColorCanvas`

 `TabParent` is used for show out a tabs group which contain serveral tabs with different color visual comparision effect.
 And each tab is wrapped by `TabFrame` to be switched by the tab label which is clicked.
 And inside it we should leverage `ColorCanvas` as a "canvas" wrapping the real content.
+Its CSS class is `interaction-of-color` which will be used everywhere to achive complex effects.

 ## Setup `ColorCanvas` properties